During the Jubilee Year in Rome, you will pass through the 4 Holy Doors located in the 4 major Basilicas.

 Day 4 | Wednesday, September 10: Rome: Papal Audience - Trevi Fountain - Basilica of St. John the Lateran - Holy Stairs - Basilica of St. Mary Major

 This morning we attend the Papal Audience in St. Peter’s Square or at the Audience Hall.
-The Audience is celebrated each Wednesday by His Holiness, Pope Francis (pending the papal schedule).
+The Audience is celebrated each Wednesday by His Holiness, The Pope (pending the papal schedule).
 Next Trevi Fountain area for some free time and lunch (on own).
 This afternoon, visit the oldest of the four major Basilicas in Rome, the Archbasilica of St. John the Lateran, the cathedral church and seat of the Bishop of Rome.
 Cross the street to the very steps that lead up to the praetorium of Pontius Pilate in Jerusalem which Jesus climbed on His way to trial during his Passion.
 Holy Mass will be celebrated by our priest at the Basilica of St. Mary Major, dedicated to Our Blessed Mother.
 This Basilica contains a relic from the manger of the infant Jesus.
 Dinner and overnight.

 Day 5 | Thursday, September 11: Rome - Monte Cassino - San Giovanni Rotondo